Multiclass Local Calibration with the Jensen-Shannon Distance: IMPROVING LOCAL CALIBRATION IN PRACTICE

 We now focus on improving the \textit{local calibration} of Neural Networks in practice.
 We first introduce \textit{Local Calibration Networks} (\LCN{}), i.e., a two-component neural network architecture, designed to produce representations that exhibit improved \textit{local calibration}.

-Figure~\ref{fig:arch} shows \LCN{}s structure.
+Figure~\ref{fig:arch} shows the structure of \LCN{}.
 While standard post hoc calibrators consider the features representation as fixed, one component of \LCN{}s produces a new reduced-dimensionality feature representation $\phi'(\mbx_i)$ and the other component parametrizes new logits $\mathbf{l}'$.
-These two components can be trained to minimize the misalignment between the probabilistic outputs and the local estimates of the class distribution computed from \(\phi'(\mbx_i)\).
-To obtain these estimates, one can restort to kernel-based methods, e.g., Nadaraya-Watson estimators \citep{nadaraya1964estimating, watson1964smooth}, which require specifying a bandwidth hyper-parameter $\gamma$.
+From this perspective \LCN{}s can be viewed as a representation-level post-hoc calibration method.
+The two components are trained to minimize the misalignment between the probabilistic outputs and the local estimates of the class distribution computed from \(\phi'(\mbx_i)\).
+To obtain these estimates, one can resort to kernel-based methods, e.g., Nadaraya-Watson estimators \citep{nadaraya1964estimating, watson1964smooth}, which require specifying a bandwidth hyper-parameter $\gamma$.
 More precisely, \LCN{}s minimize the following loss:

 where \(\text{d}_{JSD}(P, Q)\) is the Jensen-Shannon distance\footnote{$\text{d}_{JSD}(P, Q) :=\sqrt{\frac1{2}\text{KL}(P\|\frac{P+Q}{2})+\frac1{2}\text{KL}(Q\|\frac{P+Q}{2})}$}\citep{DBLP:conf/isit/FugledeT04, DBLP:journals/tit/EndresS03} and \(\mathcal{L}_{\text{ce}}\) is the categorical cross entropy.
-Notice that two distinct terms compose $\mathcal{L}_{\text{lcl}}$, i.e., the \textit{alignment term} and \textit{the similarity term}.
+Notice that two distinct terms compose $\mathcal{L}_{\text{LN}}$, i.e., the \textit{alignment term} and \textit{the similarity term}.

 On the one hand, the \textit{alignment term} leverages the Jensen-Shannon distance between the model’s predicted probability vector and the kernel estimates for each instance in the training batch.
-We prove that, for a consistent estimator, the \textit{alignment term} asymptotically converges to the divergence between the model prediction distribution and the true label distribution. \begin{theorem}[Asymptotic consistency of JSD] For a probabilistic classifier and a consistent (in the MSE sense) estimator of point-wise conditional probabilities, the average Jensen-Shannon distance between the model confidences and the kernel estimates converges to the one computed using the true distribution $\mathbf{p}$, i.e.,:
+We prove that, for a consistent estimator, the \textit{alignment term} asymptotically converges to the divergence between the model prediction distribution and the true label distribution.
+This result relies on \textit{kernel consistency} assumptions described in detail in \cref{appendix:general_assumptions}. \begin{theorem}[Asymptotic consistency of JSD] Let $f$ be a probabilistic classifier and let $\hat{\theta}(\cdot \mid \mathbf{x})$ be a kernel estimator of $p(\cdot \mid \mathbf{x})$ that is consistent in mean squared error.
+Then, under standard regularity conditions:

-\end{theorem} We provide the proof in the Appendix.
+\end{theorem} We provide proof in the \cref{sec:proof_thm4}.
 Notably, the \textit{alignment term} allows to learn probabilistic outputs that match the empirical neighbourhood frequencies.